gilad-shaham/mlrun/docs/genai/deployment/gpu_utilization.md

 (gpu-utilization)=
 # GPU Utilization

 GenAI models require GPU in order to run and they are usually large and thus require a lot of memory to run.
 However, GPU memory is limited and can be a bottleneck for running large models.
 In this section, we will discuss techniques to improve GPU utilization during inference and how to optimize it.
+The list here provides some important considerations, but this is not an exhaustive list.

 ## Optimization Techniques